-Today's Google Doodle is For Dolores del Río
+Google Doodle Celebrates Dolores del Río

-Google Doodle is today celebrating Mexican Hollywood star Dolores del Río, with a colourful illustration of her surrounded by flowers.
+Thursday's Google Doodle is celebrating Mexican Hollywood star Dolores del Río, with a colorful illustration of her surrounded by flowers.

 Before she died in 1983, del Ríos had an acting career spanning three decades and two continents, and is considered to be the first Latin American actress to crack Hollywood.
 She was also the first woman to sit on the jury of the Cannes film festival.